kataw/kataw/test/__snapshot__/parser/statements/do-while/gen/do_triple/try_x007b_x0021xxx.md

 ✖ Expected a `;` - start: 19, end: 25
 ✖ Expression expected - start: 25, end: 31
 ✖ Expression expected - start: 31, end: 37
-✖ The parser expected to find a '}' to match the '{' token here - start: 37, end: 37

 ```